oneeve8/kobble-data/content/tutorialnarrative3.md

 I want to keep my private information separate from my work information, so I will create a separate channel group called work.

 Select the home icon.
 Enter your new Channel Group name and tap done.
 Now I can put all my work related information in my new channel group.
 I can select or deselect the groups I want to view in my tree.
-That way, when I’m at work
+That way, when I’m at work, I can focus on my work related tracks and channels.

 In previous videos, I showed you how to delete and move while in edit mode.
 This is helpful if you plan on reorganising your channels, tracks and items.